mozaik-association/mozaik/docs/Contacts Module.md

 </figure>

 ## Membership fees
 Several membership types can be added in Mozaik.
 Each organisation can define its own membership types and link each type to a specific price and rule.
-Members will have to pay a certain price according to these rules.
+Members will have to pay a specific price according to these rules.

 !!! example